EdwardBenedetto/EdwardBenedetto/README.md

 - 👯 I’m looking to collaborate on **any meaningful projects with a motivated, dedicated team - if it makes a difference in the lives of real people, I want to be a part of the project**

-- 👨‍💻 All of my projects are available at [edwardbenedetto.com](edwardbenedetto.com)
+- 👨‍💻 Selected works available at [edwardbenedetto.com](edwardbenedetto.com)

 - ⚡ Fun fact **10 years of NYC fashion experience**